linjing-lab/linjing-lab/README.md

 <h1 align="center">Hey, I'm Jing Lin</h1>

 I'm a Chinese undergraduate student in the *Mathematics Base Class* at Wuhan University of Technology, where I individually developed a fundamental [package] that support a variety of stable and efficient algorithms to fill the gap of scientific softwares in optimization.
 It's a great honor to be recommended to take further study in *Qingdao Institute for Theoretical and Computational Science*, which belongs to Institute of Frontier and Interdisciplinary Science in Shandong University.
 I'm now in the working group called [The Beijing Density Functional (BDF) Program Package: Methodologies and Applications], which was released in the periodical named Journal of Theoretical and Computational Chemistry included in World Scientific.
-I have been exploring the new technologies and discoveries in the related parts of *artificial intelligence*, and may establish a specific community dedicated to designing quantitative products to accelerate the sound society in a groundbreaking way.
-What I yearn for is that more advanced softwares are born to build an optimized world.
+The planned community is expected to be centered around *Automated Machine Learning*, start to collaborate from *Optimization*, *Probabilistic Machine Learning*, and *Method Driven Development*.

 <h2 align='center'><b>About Me</b></h2>

 - 🔤 Join [Skype] to strike up contact me and explore technical cooperation.
-- 📚 My [bookshelf] is a subset (or superset) to referable knowledge hierarchy.
 - ✍ Already gained more than 400 followers on [blog] about information science.
 - 📈 Promoting the development of [Polars] by maintaining [Chinese document].